letzya/tyk-schemas/README.md

-# tyk-chemas
+# Tyk Schemas

-**JSON and YAML schemas for various json file types used by Tyk products.
+**JSON and YAML schemas for various JSON file types used by Tyk products.
-You can use these schemas in your IDE or favourite editor to get autocompletion and validation of all your Tyk related configuration files.**
+You can use these schemas in your IDE or favourite editor to get auto-completion and validation of all your Tyk-related configuration files.**

 **This project is an MVP and still WIP**